-study revealed This that most respondents, nearly 76% (75.9% communicated on SRH topics with the 24% parents, whereas (24.1%)neve communicated such.
-The study showed that 161 respondents (47.2%) seldom communicated on SRH topics, followed by sometimes (23.6%) and often (5.2%), respectively.
-Most of the respondents communicated with their mother (62.73%).
-Both male and female students felt that it was easier to communicate with their mother rather than their father regarding SRH topics (see Table 2) The responses illustrate that more than half of the respondents (56.1%) communicated about choosing a life partner.
+This study revealed that most nearly seventy-six respondents, percent (75.9%), communicated on SRH topics with their parents, whereas twenty-four percent (24.1%) never communicated.
+The study showed that out of 161 respondents (47.2%) seldom communicated on SRH topics, followed by sometimes (23.6%) and often (5.2%), respectively. respondents Most of communicated with their mother (62.73%).
+Both male and female students felt easy to communicate with mother rather than father regarding SRH topics (See Table 2).
+The responses illustrated that more than half of the respondents (56.1%) communicated about choosing a life partner.
 27.4% of respondents said they occasionally talked, and 6.1% of responders said they had done so on occasion.
-Most of the respondents (61.3%) never talked about using birth control, while 15.6% said they talked infrequently, 15.6% said they talked occasionally, and 6.1% said they talked a lot about using birth control.
-Communication about menstruation (50.1%), communication about physical and psychological changes (55.2%), and the physical growth of reproductive organs and development (50.5%) were significantly discussed by the respondents with their parents.
+Most of respondents (61.3%) never talked about using birth control, while 15.6% said they talked infrequently, 15.6% said they talked occasionally, and 6.1% said they talked a lot about using birth control.
+Communication about menstruation (50.1%), communication about physical and psychological changes (55.2%), and physical growth of reproductive organs and development (50.5%)had significantly discussed by the respondents with their parents.
 Topics such as communication on when to start having sex (86.6%), pregnancy (69.3%), how to handle sexual pressure from a partner (85.8%),

-STI and HIV/AIDs (72.2%), communication about condoms (78.8%) and abortion (82.5%) were never discussed (see Table 3).
+STI and HIV/AIDs (72.2%), communication about condoms (78.8%) and abortion (82.5%) had never discussed (See table 3).